 Our analysis of key factors for HTL production indicate a narrow set of conditions that lead to higher HTL production.
 These conditions target HTL specifically by increasing the initial commercial maturity for HTL, and also shape background conditions that affect other WTE pathways to favor HTL relative to other WTE technologies.
 A direct increase in the initial commercial maturity of HTL results in the greatest gains for that technology.
 However, because of the relative immaturity of HTL and competition with other technologies, there is a tradeoff between maximizing total energy produced via WTE and total energy produced via HTL.
 The highest-ranking factor that is important for HTL production is its initial commercial maturity, indicating the paramount importance of greater technology maturity.
 The highest-ranking factor for total energy production, on the other hand, is the PTC REC value, because of the large predominance of electricity production from landfill gas.

+It is important to note that the factors that influence investment in new technologies in the WTE industry differ from the biofuels industry because waste disposal is obligatory for waste facilities, but not necessarily required for biofuel production, and fuel production is a secondary objective for CAFOs and POTWs but a primary one for biofuel producers.